goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 > **pre-compressed data** at the "***right level of abstraction***" {: .block-tip }

-I claim instead that in order to use a Transformer effectively, the data has to be substantially processed.
+I claim instead that in order to use a Transformer effectively, the *data has to be substantially processed*.
-This may seem intuitive: after all, because of the quadratic complexity of attention, of course it makes sense to try to simplify the data (such as processing input sequences to shorter lengths).

-But my claim is *not just about computational efficiency*; I'm making a stronger statement about limitations in *modeling power*.
+To support this claim, let's look at how they're actually used in practice.

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">
-    {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/patches.png" %}
+    {% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/patches.png" %}
   </div>
   <div class="col-sm mt-3 mt-md-0">
-    {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/tokenizers.png" %}
+    {% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/tokenizers.png" %}
   </div>
 </div>
 <!-- <div class="caption"> -->
 <!--   A simple, elegant caption looks good between image rows, after each row, or doesn't have to be there at all. -->
 <!-- </div> -->

-To support this claim, let's look at how they're actually used in practice.
 In pretty much all real pipelines, raw data is processed by an encoder before being fed to a Transformer, for example:
 - The **patchification** step in vision pipelines (whether [classification](https://arxiv.org/abs/2010.11929) or [generation](https://arxiv.org/abs/2212.09748))<d-cite key="dosovitskiy2021image"></d-cite><d-cite key="peebles2023scalable"></d-cite>.
 - The **tokenization** step of language modeling.

+This may seem intuitive: after all, because of the quadratic complexity of attention, of course it makes sense to try to simplify the data (such as shortening input sequences).

+But my claim is *not just about computational efficiency*; I'm making a stronger statement about limitations in *modeling power*.

 Let's dig in more here.

 ### Should we get rid of tokenization?

-Tokenization is a notorious step of all language modeling pipelines (most commonly the "BPE" algorithm <d-cite key="sennrich2016neural"></d-cite>, which I'll use interchangeably with "tokenization"), where raw textual data is processed into contiguous chunks, essentially encoding them into coarser features than the raw character-level data.
+Tokenization is a notorious step of all language modeling pipelines (most commonly the "BPE" algorithm <d-cite key="sennrich2016neural"></d-cite>, which I'll use interchangeably with "tokenization"), where textual data is processed into contiguous chunks, essentially encoding them into coarser features than the raw character-level data.
 It has a number of failure modes such as the [SolidGoldMagikarp](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation) edge case and the infamous "How many R‘s are there in the word 'strawberry'?" test.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/karpathy.png" caption="Taken with permission from the most prominent <a href='https://x.com/karpathy/status/1657949234535211009'>hater</a> <a href='https://x.com/karpathy/status/1759996551378940395'>of</a> <a href='https://x.com/karpathy/status/1816637781659254908'>tokenizers</a>.
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/karpathy.png" caption="Taken with permission from the most prominent <a href='https://x.com/karpathy/status/1657949234535211009'>hater</a> <a href='https://x.com/karpathy/status/1759996551378940395'>of</a> <a href='https://x.com/karpathy/status/1816637781659254908'>tokenizers</a>.
 The enemy of my enemy is a friend of mine!"%}

 So why do we use it?

-From polling a lot of opinions, almost everyone agrees that tokenizers are clunky and ugly, but a "necessary evil".<d-footnote>It's interesting how many people use this exact phrasing!</d-footnote>
+From polling a lot of opinions, almost everyone agrees that tokenizers are clunky and ugly, but a "necessary evil".<d-footnote>It's kind of uncanny how many people use this exact phrasing!</d-footnote>
 Practically speaking, they sub-sample the sequence by a factor of around $5\times$ which dramatically improves the efficiency of the core language model.
 Despite the edge cases -- which are gradually being understood and patched out -- they *just work*, for the most part.
 It would be *nice* to get rid of them, but it's not worth a dedicated effort.

 I, on the other hand, **deeply believe that we should get rid of tokenization**.
+I'm driven by aesthetics much more than the average person, I'd guess, and it's because I think that they are rooted in intuition and intangible reasons that usually lead to deeper consequences down the line, even if we can't predict them.
-I think that the consequences will extend far beyond the surface-level implications.
+In this case, I think that the consequences of overcoming tokenization *will extend far beyond the surface-level implications*.

+> We should care about removing tokenization, not (just) for the practical reasons, but for the aesthetic and intangible reasons.

 Besides fixing the edge cases, removing tokenization simply **adheres closer to the spirit of deep learning**.

-> We should care about removing tokenization, not (just) for the practical reasons, but for the philosophical and intangible reasons.

 Deep learning has always been about replacing handcrafted feature engineering with powerful end-to-end neural networks that can learn patterns automatically from data.
 From CNNs replacing manually engineered edge detectors in computer vision, to Transformers replacing linguistic features in NLP, major advances in AI have always happened with **less data processing and more automatic learning** (as popularly espoused by [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)).

 I believe that replacing tokenization with end-to-end models will have huge consequences for
-- **scaling laws**: learning better patterns from raw data always results in more powerful models;
+- **scaling laws**: learning better patterns from raw data always leads to more powerful models;
-- **multilingual and multimodal models**: tokenization is notoriously hard or impossible for certain languages and other types of sequential data;
+- **multilingual and multimodal**: tokenization is notoriously hard or impossible for certain languages and other types of sequential data;
 - **reasoning**: because models can learn more semantically meaningful patterns from the data, and reason over higher levels of abstraction;

 and much more, including probably a lot of implications I haven't foreseen yet.